openstack/nova/doc/source/admin/scheduling.rst

 :oslo.config:option:`filter_scheduler.enabled_filters`
 items by their costs in reverse order.
 For example, ``ComputeFilter`` is better before any resource calculating filters like ``NUMATopologyFilter``.

-In medium/large environments having AvailabilityZoneFilter before any capability or resource calculating filters can be useful.

 .. _AggregateImagePropertiesIsolation: